Sara Netanyahu: Controversies

 In 2015, reports surfaced that she had ordered catered meals and charged the government nearly $100,000 for the expenses when the Prime Minister's Office already employed a cook.
 Police recommended indicting her in 2016.
-On September 8, 2017, Attorney General Avichai Mandelblit announced that Netanyahu would be charged with ordering meals at the state’s expense without authorization.
+On September 8, 2017, Attorney General Avichai Mandelblit announced that Netanyahu would be charged with ordering meals at the state's expense without authorization.
 On 17 January 2018, the pre-indictment hearing was held.
 Netanyahu's lawyers met with Mandelblit, while she herself did not attend, breaking with usual custom.
 After negotiations for a plea bargain collapsed, the trial was set for July 19.
 Netanyahu's lawyers argued that the meals were ordered by an assistant for visiting dignitaries.

 On 16 June 2019, Netanyahu signed a plea deal and was convicted of misusing state funds, with the more severe charge of fraud being dropped.
 She was ordered to pay 55,000 NIS ($15,275) to the state.

 During a visit to a Portuguese memorial to the victims of the Inquisition, Netanyahu stated that her family is also facing an inquisition.

+In December 2024, she was accused of harassing witnesses during the corruption trial against her husband.